mfoman/flare-compiler/README.md

 Even though there can me multiple environments in the same environment, only one can be the superior environment.

-So when you write .flare scripts, you will automaticly be in the script-environment, but to access a parallel environment like shell in the superior environment, use this ```<?SHELL ?>```
+So when you write .flare scripts, you will automaticly be in the (superior)script-environment, but to access a parallel environment like shell in the superior environment, use this ```<?SHELL ?>```

 example:
 ```
+// SCRIPT environment
 <?SHELL
+// SHELL environment
 flare: true
 ?>

+// back to SCRIPT environment
 ()hello ->
   alert hello world!
 ```